 Having said all that about getting comfortable and relaxing, don’t forget to move around from time to time, whether it’s getting up to have a little walk and stretch or just some in-seat exercises.
 This will help you avoid aches and pains from sitting for too long and, much more seriously, DVT.

 Staying hydrated is really important when flying, and that means with water, not with free booze!
 Being dehydrated, or just plain drunk, will make you more uncomfortable, so think about buying a big bottle of water before you board to keep yourself topped up.
 As plane food is notoriously hit and miss, consider bring some healthy snacks on board with you, such as trail mix or fruit, but avoid eating too much as it’s more difficult for your body to digest food in mid-air.

 It’s an obvious one, but a pricey one…upgrade your seat.
 Many airlines now offer Premium Economy which gives some added comforts such as more spacious seats, better recline and leg rests for a much more manageable price.
 Fly Business and First Class, and you get your own little private pod with seats that go fully flat, amongst much, much more.
 If you can do it, it will make for a much more comfortable and relaxed travel experience.
 Alternatively, not try a stopover en route?
 This way you get a break from the plane and the chance to explore another new destination.

-Book an escorted tour to Asia with the UK’s leading Asia Experts, Wendy Wu Tours.
-Our fully inclusive tours, that include flights in the price, visit all the major sights of your chosen destination for an unforgettable holiday.
+Book an escorted tour to Asia or South America with the touring specialists, Wendy Wu Tours.
+Our extraordinary tours, that include flights in the price, visit all the major sights of your chosen destination for an unforgettable holiday.